3nachePaul/Introducere-in-Robotica---Proiect/README.md

 3. Practical application of PWM for servo motor control and interrupts for button handling.
 4. An educational project that applies knowledge from laboratory exercises and demonstrates a real-world use case.
    </details>

+## Other

+Because the microcontrollers, the breadboards and the battery support are not fiex in place once the safe is lifted the connection of the components is most likely to be distrubed, it is recommended to put the safe on a stable surface to use it for now.